 Every currently enrolled student, staff, alumni, and faculty member has library privileges.
 Our staff is here to assist you if you need help locating an item in our collection or searching any of our research databases.
 A current EPIC identification card is required for circulation of materials.

-The purpose of the Learning Resource Center (LRC) is to serve as a center of teaching and learning by providing print and electronic resources, information services, and equipment which support and enhance the academic programs and mission of Epic Bible College and Graduate School.
-The LRC assists in development of information literacy skills leading to a life-long habit of information inquiry.
+The purpose of the Learning Resource Center (LRC) is to serve as a center of teaching and learning by providing print and electronic resources, information services, and equipment that support and enhance the academic programs and mission of Epic Bible College and Graduate School.
+The LRC assists in the development of information literacy skills leading to a lifelong habit of information inquiry.
 The LRC collections have particular emphases in the subject areas of biblical studies, theology, leadership, and Christian life/ministry.

 The EPIC Bible College Learning Resource Center/Library (LRC/Library) has open stacks of print and media materials.
 LRC/Library users are free to browse and select books or other items to read in the LRC/Library.
 LRC/Library staff can assist users in locating and retrieving an item if needed.
 Much of our materials are Circulating and may be checked out by current students, staff, alumni, and faculty who have an EPIC ID card.